Thomas Bunbury (British Army officer, born 1791): Biography

 Born on 19 May 1791 in Gibraltar, the son of Benjamin Bunbury, an officer of the 32nd Regiment, Bunbury was later placed in a school at the village of Catterick, North Yorkshire upon his father's marriage to Ann Cowling, daughter of Henry Cowling of Richmond, North Yorkshire, in 1797.
 He was later educated at Staindrop, County Durham, until his father moved to Hyde End and Cope Hall, near Newbury, Berkshire, then to tuition under the Rev. J Meredith at Walsh Common.
-Later he was sent on to Bicheno's Newbury seminary, where in 1807 he learned that an ensigncy in the 90th Regiment had been conferred upon him from 12 March that year.
-Following an incident at a family dinner with his uncle, Lieutenant Colonel Hamilton Welch Bunbury, 3rd Regiment, he was transferred to the 3rd Regiment on 22 August 1807, and joined the 2nd Battalion under Colonel Bingham at Cirencester.
+Later he was sent on to Bicheno's Newbury seminary, where in 1807 he learned that an ensigncy in the 90th Regiment of Foot (Perthshire Volunteers) had been conferred upon him from 12 March that year.
+Following an incident at a family dinner with his uncle, Lieutenant Colonel Hamilton Welch Bunbury, 3rd Regiment of Foot, he was transferred to the 3rd Regiment on 19 or 22 August 1807, and joined the 2nd Battalion under Colonel Bingham at Cirencester.

-Bunbury fought in the Peninsular War, having arrived at Fort St. Julien, Lisbon, on HMS Plover in November 1808.
-He was wounded during the war, and considered becoming an artist after it ended, spending time in Paris.
-In 1822, he joined the 80th Regiment, based in Malta.
+Having arrived at Fort St. Julien, Lisbon, on HMS Plover in November 1808, Bunbury fought in the Peninsular War.
+He carried his regiment's colours at the Battle of Talavera, 27–28 July 1809.
+From 17 August 1809, he served with the 91st Regiment of Foot with the rank of lieutenant.
+Wounded during the war, he considered becoming an artist after it ended, and spent time in Paris.
+In 1822, he joined the 80th Regiment of Foot, based in Malta and served there from 1823 to 1827.
 In 1825, he transferred to the 85th Regiment of Foot for a period of service in Spain before returning to the 80th Regiment, with which he later served in England.

 In 1837, Bunbury was sent to Australia and in due course the Governor of New South Wales, George Gipps, ordered him take command of the garrison and convict settlement at Norfolk Island.
 He was commandant at Norfolk Island from April to July 1839.
 As commandant, he was confident in his ability to manage the hardened convicts under his command.
 He wrote that he could not understand why "a villain who has been guilty of every enormity, should feel shame at having his back scratched with the cat-o-nine-tails when he felt none for his atrocious crimes."
 He also claimed that "if a man is too sick to work he is too sick to eat" and claimed that the queue at the hospital was halved.
 Although his punishments were harsh, he replaced hand hoeing with ploughs, rewarded good behaviour with improved jobs and gave older convicts lighter work.
 He earned the ire of the soldiers on the island by ordering the destruction of huts built on the small gardens they kept for their own use and for trafficking with the convicts.
 The soldiers mutinied, a warship was sent to restore peace and Bunbury was recalled in July 1839.